metabase/metabase/docs/databases/uploads.md

 ## Uploading CSV data

 Metabase will create a [model](../data-modeling/models.md) that contains that CSV data, as well as the model's underlying table.
 You can edit the model to add metadata to that data set.

 ## File size limit

 CSV files cannot exceed 200 MB in size.

+> Note that while Metabase may be configured to max out at 200MB upload size, the server used to run your Metabase may impose a separate limit.
+You may beed People on Metabase Cloud don't have to worry about this.

 If you have a file larger than 200 MB, the workaround here is to:

 1. Split the data into multiple files.
 2. Upload those files one by one.
 Metabase will create a new model for each sheet.
-3. Create a new question or model that joins the data from the models Metabase created to store that CSV data.
+3. Create a new model that joins the data from the models Metabase created to store that CSV data in a single model.

 ## Note on uploading data to a MySQL database